denham-ed/rescala/README.md

 [The deployed site is available here.](https://denham-rescala.herokuapp.com/ "Link to open deployed website")

 ## User Stories

+Rescala is designed for serious music students and young professionals who want to make their practice more focussed and intentional, and gain greater insights about their progress and development.
+The three imagined profiles, below, were useful in developing the project's design, functionality and scope.

+**User 1**
+- 17 years old
+- Studying music at A-level and preparing for auditions for the universities and conservatoires.
+- Studies most days, for an hour

+**User 2**
+- 21 years old
+- Studying at a Conservatoire or other specialist performing arts institution
+- Practices everyday, for up to 3 hours

+**User 3**
+- 25 years old
+- Young professional, preparing for multiple performances and projects
+- Practices everyday, for up to 4 hours

+For all users, the key benefits of using Rescala would be to encourage meaningful self-reflection and to  aggregate and visualize insights from recorded practice.

 The User Stories for this project were planned and tracked  using [GitHub's Projects Tool.](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects "Link to information on GitHub Projects")

 User Stories were categories into Epics and broken down into tasks with clear acceptance criteria.
 The user stories can be viewd, in full, [here.](https://github.com/users/denham-ed/projects/6 "Link to Rescala User Stories")